Find the Perfect Catheter for Your Needs

 External catheters (condom catheters).
 Also called a condom catheter, external options are placed outside the body and are used on men only.
 These can be placed easily at home or by a healthcare provider.
 These are usually a short-term option but can be used for a longer period with a new catheter each time because they are external.

 Short-term catheters (intermittent catheters).
-This is a type of catheter is intended to be used for shorter term uses.
+This is a type of catheter supply is intended to be used for shorter term uses.
 It can be inserted by a nurse or at home, typically following surgery for someone without urinary issues prior to surgery.